preetu10/Leaf-Logic/README.md

 ---

-Enjoy using **Leaf Logic** and get acquainted with the knowledge of medicinal plants! 🌿
+Enjoy using **LeafLogic** and get acquainted with the knowledge of medicinal plants! 🌿